Veurne

-Veurne (/nl/; Furnes, /fr/) is a city and municipality in the Belgian province of West Flanders.
+Veurne (/nl/; Veurn; Furnes, /fr/) is a city and municipality in the Belgian province of West Flanders.
 The municipality comprises the town of Veurne proper and the settlements of Avekapelle, Booitshoeke, Bulskamp, De Moeren (Belgium), Eggewaartskapelle, Houtem, Steenkerke (West Flanders), Vinkem, Wulveringem, and Zoutenaaie.

 History

 Origins up to the 15th century

-Veurne, in Latin Furna, is first found in 877 as a possession of the Saint Bertin Abbey in Saint-Omer.
-Around 890 AD, it was noted as a successful fortification against the Viking raids.
+Veurne, in Latin Furna, is first mentioned in 877 as a possession of Saint Bertin Abbey in Saint-Omer.
+Around 890, it was noted as a successful fortification against Viking raids.
 It soon was placed at the head of the castellany of Veurne, a large territory counting 42 parishes and some 8 half-independent parishes, owing allegiance to the Count of Flanders.
 Veurne became a city in the 12th century.
 During the following century, trade with England flourished.
 In 1270, however, the relations with England came to a standstill and the city's economy went into a long decline; hence the nickname of the Veurne Sleepers.
-On August 20, 1297, the Battle of Veurne was fought in the ongoing struggle between the Flemish cities and the French king.
+On 20 August 1297, the Battle of Veurne was fought in the ongoing struggle between the Flemish cities and the French king.

-The gothic church of Saint Walburga and the tower of the church of Saint Nicolas, date from that period.
-Saint Walburga housed a chapter of canons.
-Saint Nicholas and Saint Denis (gone 18th century) were the two other parish churches and possessions of the Norbertine abbey of Saint Nicholas.
+The Gothic Church of St. Walburga and the tower of the Church of St. Nicolas date from that period.
+St. Walburga housed a chapter of canons.
+St. Nicholas and St. Denis (demolished 18th century) were the two other parish churches and possessions of the Norbertine abbey of St. Nicholas.